genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ### Egress

 For egress data pipelines, the only supported sink operation is SQL based JDBC databases.
-We have provided helper classes for Postgress, MS SQL Server and Oracle databases for convenience.
+We have provided helper classes for Postgres, MS SQL Server and Oracle databases for convenience.

 In the below example, we define a postgres configuration object and pass this into our `sink` declaration.
 Our sink takes the database configuration and provides us with methods to describe the behaviour we would like for each operation that our pipeline might pick up.